Which Amazon Fire TV Stick should you get?

 - Remote buttons don't glow in the dark

-This stick comes close to matching Amazon's other top streamers like the Cube and Nebula Soundbar and is an incredible value.

-Best Fire TV Stick for Most People: Fire TV Stick with Alexa Voice Remote (2020)
+Best Fire TV Stick for most people: Fire TV Stick (3rd Gen) with Alexa Voice Remote (2021)

-If the Fire TV Stick Lite is good, and the Fire TV Stick 4K is best, then they should call this device the "better" Fire TV stick.
+If the Fire TV Stick Lite is good, and the Fire TV Stick 4K is best, they should call this device the "better" Fire TV stick.
 The reason?
 For less than the price of a week's worth of lattes, you get a fantastic HD streaming device with built-in access to Amazon's Alexa voice assistant.
 Not too shabby!

 This iteration is just the latest version of the original product released in 2016, but it is still one of the better HD streaming devices you can purchase.
 It supports content up to 1080p, which is considered high-definition.
 With access to all of the excellent streaming content on Fire TV, you'll never be bored.
-You can also connect an HD antenna and a Fire TV Recast to be a true cord cutter!
+You can also connect an HD antenna, and a Fire TV Recast to be a true cord cutter.

-The 2020 edition comes with 8GB of storage and a processor that is 50% more powerful than before while using less energy than ever (this is one of the first Amazon devices that is certified as Climate Pledge Friendly).
+The 2021 edition comes with 8GB of storage and a 50% more powerful processor than before while using less energy than ever (this is one of the first Amazon devices certified as Climate Pledge Friendly.
 It also now supports Dolby Atmos Audio.

 Perhaps most importantly, because Alexa voice control is built-in to the remote, you can use this device to power and control your smart home devices, navigate the TV interface, and request content.
-You can even ask Alexa any question that you would if you had an Echo device nearby.
+And even better, this remote is Amazon's latest version which includes shortcut buttons to your favorite streaming services and a bright blue Alexa button so you never miss connecting with your favorite voice assistant.
+Of course, this new remote is compatible with all modern Fire TV devices, and you can even purchase Star Wars-themed bundles with a remote wrap in Bounty Blue or Grogu Green to satisfy your inner Mandalorian nerd.

 Pros: